-From the dawn of creation, in making us his image and likeness, God gave us a very special gift. § 1700 “The dignity of the human person is rooted in his creation in the image and likeness of God.” § 27 “The desire for God is written in the human heart, because man is created by God and for God; and God never ceases to draw man to himself.
-Only in God will he find the truth and happiness he never stops searching for.”
-St. Augustine put it, § 30 “You have made us for yourself, and our heart is restless until it rests in you.”
+Making us his image and likeness, God gave us a very special gift. § 1700 “The dignity of the human person is rooted in his creation in the image and likeness of God.” § 27 “The desire for God is written in the human heart, because man is created by God and for God; and God never ceases to draw man to himself.
+Only in God will he find the truth and happiness he never stops searching for.” § 30 “You have made us for yourself, and our heart is restless until it rests in you.”
+St. Augustine, Confessions, Book I Chapter 1.
 God created us to know, love and serve him in this life, and to be happy with him in the life to come.

 Isaiah shows us that God created everything in the universe to teach us something.
 “For as the rain and the snow come down from heaven, and return not thither but water the earth, making it bring forth and sprout, giving seed to the sower and bread to the eater, so shall my word be that goes forth from my mouth; it shall not return to me empty, but it shall accomplish that which I intend, and prosper in the thing for which I sent it” Is 55:10-11.